About Coach Kolie

 About Coach Katie

-Katie is a category 2 road racer competing on the U.S. domestic elite team 3T/Q+M. She particularly enjoys stage races, climbing, and crits with hills.
+Katie is a professional road racer and 2x national champion who enjoys stage races, climbing, and crits with hills.
 Katie took up cycling her freshman year at Middlebury College, while she was also swimming at the varsity level.
-She went on to lead the collegiate team for 2.5 years and is now the Social Coordinator with the Eastern Collegiate Cycling Conference (ECCC).
-Katie studied English Literature and Global Health at the undergraduate level and now works at Dartmouth College for the Epidemiology department as a research assistant.
+She went on to lead the collegiate team for 2.5 years and is now the Co-President of the UNC Cycling Club.
+Katie studied English Literature and Global Health at the undergraduate level and now graduate level.

 Katie's deep training history and Kolie's tutelage gives her a practical understanding of athlete needs both on and off the bike.
 She has also coached youth and masters swim teams in the past.
 Katie also mentors for Little Bellas, which is a program that helps young girls learn mountain biking and other life skills.
 Katie has a focused and hands-on approach with all athletes and her enthusiasm is infectious.
 She cares about her clients not only as athletes, but as holistic people and will modify each person's training based on their goals, life demands, and schedule.
 Katie will always help you train smarter, not harder. |